grannycart/bibliography/Long Entries.md

 % Page 466: This is a cogent vice thou hast here, carpenter; let me feel its grip once.
 So, so; it does pinch some.
 Oh, sir, it will break bones—beware, beware!
 No fear; I like a good grip; I like to feel something in this slippery world that can hold, man.
 % Page 471: There is one God that is Lord over the earth, and one Captain that is lord over the Pequod.
 % Page 472: Top-heavy was the ship as a dinnerless student with all Aristotle in his head.
+% Page 482-483: Look ye here!” jingling the leathern bag, as if it were full of gold coins.
+“I, too, want a harpoon made; one that a thousand yoke of fiends could not part, Perth; something that will stick in a whale like his own fin-bone.
+There’s the stuff,” flinging the pouch upon the anvil.
+“Look ye, blacksmith, these are the gathered nail-stubbs of the steel shoes of racing horses.”
+“Horse-shoe stubbs, sir?
+Why, Captain Ahab, thou hast here, then, the best and stubbornest stuff we blacksmiths ever work.”
+“I know it, old man; these stubbs will weld together like glue from the melted bones of murderers.
+Quick! forge me the harpoon.
+% Page 484: “No, no—no water for that; I want it of the true death-temper.
+Ahoy, there!
+Tashtego, Queequeg, Daggoo!
+What say ye, pagans!
+Will ye give me as much blood as will cover this barb?” holding it high up.
+A cluster of dark nods replied, Yes.
+Three punctures were made in the heathen flesh, and the White Whale’s barbs were then tempered.
+“Ego non baptizo te in nomine patris, sed in nomine diaboli!” deliriously howled Ahab, as the malignant iron scorchingly devoured the baptismal blood.